UKCloud/documentation/articles/other/other-ref-glossary.md

 For more information, see the [Private Cloud for Oracle Software service definition](../oracle/orcl-sd-private.md).

-### Private Cloud for Storage
+### Private Cloud Storage

 A UKCloud IaaS service that provides single-tenant storage infrastructure on your own hardware, either in one of our sites or in a Crown Hosting Data Centre (CHDC).

-For more information, see the [Private Cloud for Storage service definition](../private-cloud/prc-sd-storage.md).
+For more information, see the [Private Cloud Storage service definition](../private-cloud/prc-sd-storage.md).

 ### Professional Services